DataDog/documentation/content/en/database_monitoring/guide/aurora_autodiscovery.md

 ---
-title: Automatically configure your aurora clusters for monitoring
+title: Automatically configure your Aurora clusters for monitoring
 kind: guide
 ---